 EDUC 580: READING IN THE CONTENT AREAS (4)

-Baynum

 Participants will investigate the nature and meaning of comprehension, strategic teaching, and learning.
 This class emphasizes the modeling and practice of a range of strategies within the context of effective instruction to support the Virginia Standards of Learning.
 Practicum experiences with middle and high school students will provide hands-on opportunities to implement conceptually based strategies that promote reading comprehension.
 Virginia Department of Education standards and national standards met in this course are enumerated in detail in the course syllabus.

-MATH 597: TEACHING MATHEMATICS IN THE ELEMENTARY & MIDDLE SCHOOLS (4) Department Concepts of mathematics taught in the elementary and middle schools and some techniques for teaching these concepts.
+MATH 597: TEACHING MATHEMATICS IN THE ELEMENTARY & MIDDLE SCHOOLS (4) Department

+Concepts of mathematics taught in the elementary and middle schools and some techniques for teaching these concepts.
 Attention will be given to problems that students have in learning and understanding mathematics.

 EDUC 599: INTERNSHIP IN EDUCATION (4)

+An internship in education is for the purpose of acquainting the prospective teacher with classroom life and is required prior to student teaching.
+The student intern will work as a teacher's

+Baynum

+Bavnum

+Baynum

 Cox

+Cox

+Cox

-An internship in education is for the purpose of acquainting the prospective teacher with classroom life and is required prior to student teaching.
-The student intern will work as a teacher's instructional assistant each day of the Short Term.
+instructional assistant each day of the Short Term.
 The internship is designed to provide practical experience in a school setting and the opportunity for education department faculty to determine student suitability for student teaching.
 A minimum of 125 clock hours is required.
 Virginia Department of Education standards and national standards met in this course are enumerated in detail in the course syllabus.

 EDUC 670/672/673: STUDENT TEACHING (12)

 Baynum, Cox, Wagner

 This capstone experience takes place in area schools.
 Student teaching is open to students with all prerequisites completed.
 The student should allow a minimum of 35 hours per week, exclusive of preparation time.
 A seminar is included that will address classroom management, diverse student populations, teacher expectations, current and legal issues in education, and other topics of interest.
 Virginia Department of Education standards and national standards met in this course are enumerated in detail in the course syllabus.

 ADDITIONAL REQUIRED COURSES

 Students may be required to complete eight to twelve credit hours of content area courses offered through the master of arts in liberal studies program (M.A.L.S.).
 Courses should be approved by the student's advisor in the education department prior to registration to ensure they meet requirements.

 Faculty

 Anna Baynum, associate professor of education; B.A., Guilford College; M.Ed., Ed.D., University of Virginia

 Rebecca R. Cox, associate professor of education; B.S., Earlham College; M.Ed., Ph.D., Indiana University

 Lorraine S. Lange, director of M.A.T. programs and M.A.L.S. program, B.A., Roanoke College; M.A.L.S., Hollins College; Ed.D., Virginia Tech

 Teri Wagner, visiting assistant professor of education; B.A., Roanoke College; M.A., Ph.D., Virginia Tech

 Teaching and Learning

+In summer 2018, Hollins University began offering the master of arts in teaching and learning.
+This program is designed for practicing teachers who already hold a teaching license and want to become master teachers.
+This program is flexible and completely online.

+Mission Statement: The purpose of human life is to serve and to show compassion and the will to help others. ~Albert Schweitzer

+REQUIREMENTS FOR THE DEGREE

 .....